notyeninja/react-with-json-server/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+It also runs a json-server in parallel using npm-run-all. <br/>
+The REST API runs on [http://localhost:3004](http://localhost:3004)

 ### `npm test`